Allied Health Overview

 An individual desiring training in a health program should have a background in chemistry, biology, science, mathematics, and Social/Behavioral Sciences.
 Applicants in this division should become familiar with the selection criteria and application deadlines for the specific program.
 People interested in a health career are advised that professional licensure, certification, employment, or admission to clinical/work experience sites may be denied to anyone who has been convicted of a felony or other crimes involving moral turpitude.

 Because of rapid changes in workplace technologies, certain technical courses will “time out” after five years and must be repeated for graduation.
 Exceptions must be approved by the department chairperson.

-All courses with the following prefixes DEN, MLT, RAD, SON, SUR, VET, MED, OTA, PBT, and PHM are designated as five year “time out” courses and must have been completed within five years of graduation.
+All courses with the following prefixes DEN, MED, MLT, NUR, OTA, PBT, RAD, SON, SUR, and VET are designated as five year “time out” courses and must have been completed within five years of graduation.